The Regurgitator and the Firecracker-Mouth-Guy on “America’s Got Talent”

 This season of America’s Got Talent found some excellent magicians, so it was sad to see it narrowed down to one.
 On the other hand, it is likely that having so many magicians split the vote for magic fans, making it harder for any of them to win with the other ones around.
 Franco should benefit from the elimination of the other two magic acts when he goes to the finals.

 Did America get it right?
-Check out the three performances below.
-Here is David and Leeman amazing everyone by using random numbers selected by the judges.
+David and Leeman amazed everyone by using random numbers selected by the judges.
+(UPDATE: Unfortunately, the videos are no longer available.)

 Finally, Matt Franco incorporated several card tricks into his act, even involving the audience at home.
 The next night, he would learn that this performance was sending him to the finals while the other two magicians went home.